lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-11-27-relocation-to-the-united-states.md

 I heard that paying last-month rent is a norm but it was not for my case in leasing apartments.
 I am not sure if this is usual in renting an apartment unit or not🧐.

-I was told that the landlords or leasing office collect above payments only by certified ways of payment such as **money order** or **casher's check**.
+I was told that the landlords or leasing office collects above payments only by certified ways such as **money order** or **cashier's check**.
 They do not accept cash or allow you to tap/slide/insert your card in their office.
 I paid my move-in costs via money order.
 It was not so easy for me, as I am going to outline in next section.

 ### Money Order